CasperDev/vz-dis-dos/doc/source/Chapter3/fileman.rst

 		Machine program UPR01 is loaded from the diskette.

-The command is particularly suitable for loading machine program routines saved with BSAVE from a BASIC program and calling them as subroutines via USR.
+The command is particularly suitable for loading machine program routines saved with :guilabel:`BSAVE` from a BASIC program and calling them as subroutines via :guilabel:`USR`.

 .. admonition:: Example:
 	:class: hint